Orange-OpenSource/hurl/docs/templates.md

 ## Templating Body

-Variables can be used in [JSON body]:
+Variables and functions can be used in [JSON body]:

 ~~~hurl
 PUT https://example.org/api/hits